rpsingh2/dlsd/code/9/README.md

 Future Work:
 * From the results it appears that a higher Mutation Rate for a GA may have beneficial effect in terms of maximizing the hypervolume.
-* Implementing some sort of simulated annealing inspired mutation rate where it is higher at the start of execution, and gets more tame over time
+..* Implementing some sort of simulated annealing inspired mutation rate where it is higher at the start of execution, and gets more tame over time
-*It would be interesting to see if that is the case for all models or if this is just one exception.
+..*It would be interesting to see if a higher Mutation Rate is beneficial in most models or if this is just one exception.
 * Implementing code in a threaded fashion to allow for quicker runtimes is really a must.
 Waiting for even a relatively small run of the DE is painfully slow.
 * Implementing all other DTLZ models and comparing the results could lead to interesting conclusions.